Soulverse-Ecosystem/uni-resolver-driver-did-soul/src/docs/scheme.md

 Key design principles of the `did:soul` method:

-- **Decentralized creation** → DIDs are created locally and pinned to IPFS without requiring a blockchain transaction or central registry.
+- **Decentralized creation:** DIDs are created locally and pinned to IPFS without requiring a blockchain transaction or central registry.
-- **Cloud-grade key protection** → Private keys are encrypted before storage and never persisted in plaintext.
+- **Cloud-grade key protection:** Private keys are encrypted before storage and never persisted in plaintext.
-- **Immutable history** → Every version of a DID Document is pinned to IPFS as a distinct CID, forming a cryptographically verifiable, tamper-evident audit trail.
+- **Immutable history:** Every version of a DID Document is pinned to IPFS as a distinct CID, forming a cryptographically verifiable, tamper-evident audit trail.
-- **Versioned resolution** → Any historical version of a DID Document can be resolved by version number.
+- **Versioned resolution:** Any historical version of a DID Document can be resolved by version number.
-- **Deactivation** → DIDs can be permanently deactivated, with resolvers returning the correct W3C deactivation metadata.
+- **Deactivation:** DIDs can be permanently deactivated, with resolvers returning the correct W3C deactivation metadata.

 ## DID Format